Nikole533/WHSTechNotes/journal.md

 The test I took this week was the MAP test, and I feel pretty good about my performance because I stayed focused and tried my best on every question.
 One thing that went well was the reading section because I understood most of the passages.
 However, I found some of the math questions challenging, especially the ones that required multiple steps.
 I think test prep would help me do better next time because practicing more and reviewing strategies would help me feel more confident and improve my score.

+# February 2, 2026

+Personal hygiene and self-care are important in shared environments because they help keep everyone healthy and comfortable.
+When people take care of themselves, it reduces the spread of germs and shows respect for others around them.
+It also helps create a more professional and positive environment where people feel comfortable being present.

+Things like loud conversations, strong smells, or distracting behavior can make it hard for others to focus or feel comfortable.
+These distractions can interrupt learning or work and may cause stress or frustration for people who are trying to concentrate.
+Being aware of how our actions affect others helps create a better shared space.

+Some reasonable expectations for professional behavior in shared spaces include practicing good hygiene, using respectful language, and keeping an appropriate volume when speaking.
+It is also important to respect personal space, control emotions, and be aware of your surroundings.
+These behaviors help maintain a respectful, focused, and welcoming environment for everyone.